mjpernot/mysql-db-admin/README.md

 Make the appropriate change to the environment.
   * Make the appropriate changes to connect to a Mongo database.
+    - user = "USER"
-    - passwd = "ROOT_PASSWORD"
+    - passwd = "PASSWORD"
     - host = "HOST_IP"
     - name = "HOSTNAME"

+  * Change these entries only if required:
+    - port = 27017
+    - conf_file = None
+    - auth = True

-  * If connecting to a Mongo replica set, otherwise set to None.
+  * If connecting to a Mongo replica set:
     - repset = "REPLICA_SET_NAME"
     - repset_hosts = "HOST_1:PORT, HOST_2:PORT, ..."
     - db_auth = "AUTHENTICATION_DATABASE"